itsthatblackhat/J.A.R.V.I.S-O/README.md

 ## Deep Dive: How Jarviso Works

-Jarviso is not magic—it's science, and here's a breakdown:
+Jarviso is a blend of scientific wonder and sheer computational power.
+Here's an in-depth look at its inner workings:

-1. **Dialogue Management:** The heart of the interaction, this module determines the best strategy to generate a response.
+1. **Dialogue Management:** At the core of our interactions, this module evaluates the context, history, and nature of a query to determine the best strategy to generate a response.

-2. **Contextual Memory:** Think of this as Jarviso's short-term memory.
-It holds the conversation history, ensuring the AI's responses are contextually apt.
+2. **Contextual Memory:** Serving as Jarviso's short-term memory, this component holds the conversation history.
+This ensures every AI response is contextually relevant and coherent, allowing a more human-like conversation flow.

-3. **Knowledge Extraction:** Before resorting to complex computations, Jarviso checks its knowledge base—a repository of pre-defined answers.
+3. **Knowledge Extraction:** Before diving into complex computations, Jarviso first checks its knowledge base—a vast repository of pre-defined answers and the wisdom from WordNet.
+This comprehensive lexical database aids Jarviso in understanding word relationships, meanings, and even synonyms.

-4. **Decision Making:** A local neural network trained on embeddings.
-This is Jarviso's brain, where it makes decisions based on patterns it has learned.
+4. **Decision Making:** This is where the magic happens.
+We utilize a local neural network trained on embeddings, acting as Jarviso's cognitive center.
+Here, based on patterns and past interactions, it makes critical decisions on how to respond to user inputs.

+5. **GPT Integration:** For some queries, especially the more intricate ones, Jarviso harnesses the power of external AI models like GPT.
+The responses from GPT, however, are not taken at face value.
+Jarviso evaluates and refines them, cross-referencing with WordNet and other internal systems, ensuring the highest quality of response.

+6. **Neural Network Training:** Jarviso doesn't just rely on pre-trained models.
+Over time, using feedback, it refines its internal neural network.
+This continuous learning mechanism, combined with data from WordNet and GPT, ensures Jarviso becomes smarter and more adept at handling a wider range of topics with every interaction.

-5. **API Interactions:** For some queries, Jarviso taps into the power of external giants like GPT, seamlessly integrating their capabilities into its responses.
+7. **API Interactions:** When external knowledge is needed, Jarviso seamlessly taps into the capabilities of giants like GPT, integrating vast external knowledge bases into its concise and intelligent responses.

+By fusing traditional AI principles with cutting-edge machine learning models and lexical databases, Jarviso promises not just answers, but a truly evolved conversational experience.

 ## Installation and Setup